 NOTE: Those of you who wish to change only the lock screen fonts can do it with the help of Magisk and Substratum Theme Engine.
 Scroll down to the relevant section to download the appropriate files and learn more.

-How to Install or flash the font via TWRP on Stock/Lineage OS/RR/AOSP based ROMS/Pixel Devices:
+Install the font via TWRP

 - Boot into TWRP recovery.